 But LUSH is crushing it with brand differentiation.

-And, the name “LUSH” meets all the parameters for a great business name – it’s short, memorable, evocative of their brand, easy to spell and pronounce.
+And the name “LUSH” meets all the parameters for a great business name – it’s short, memorable, evocative of the brand, and easy to spell and pronounce.

 2. Compelling visual identity

 A strong brand identity doesn’t just happen by chance.

 To stand out from your competition, you must approach your brand identity design strategically.

 Strong brand identity design attracts clients by showcasing how and why your business or its products or services are better than competitors.
 This can be due to a superior quality product, unique features, or simply because people love your business for other reasons.